kanakx/ems-react/README.md

 ## Overview

-The EMS Frontend layer crafted to deliver reactive user experience.
+The EMS Frontend layer crafted to deliver a reactive user experience.
 Built with React and Vite, it focuses on providing an intuitive interface for event browsing, registration, and administration.

 ## Key Features